Things To Do In London In The Summer Holidays 2025

 Free things to do in London in the summer holidays

 NOTTING HILL CARNIVAL: On first glance, the crowds and noise of Notting Hill Carnival don't seem all that kid-friendly.
-But don't forget that the Sunday is normally family day, with a children's carnival and parade, before things really ramp up on bank holiday Monday.
+But don't forget that the Sunday is normally family day, with a children's carnival and parade, before things ramp up on bank holiday Monday.
 Though it's the calmer day of Carnival, it can still be a fairly intense experience, with crowds, lots of noise, and often queues for toilets, food and drink, so may not be suitable for all kiddies, particularly younger ones.
-FREE, 25 August
+FREE, 24 August

-Family-friendly day trips from London
+Family-friendly day trips from London this summer

 Fancy getting out of London for a day or two?
 Take a look at our Beyond London section for inspiration.
 Particularly family-friendly ideas include:.